Math ClubMath Club

 34. Ex.
 120.34Modeling

-Population grows at intrinsic rate 2% per year with carrying capacity KK and harvesting of 1000 individuals/year.
+Population grows at intrinsic rate 2% per year with carrying capacity KK and harvest of 1000 individuals/year.
 Model the ODE and identify the equilibrium points.

 35. Ex.
 120.35Modeling